petardaszymek/scrapper/README.md

 clone repo

-then update credentials within config.ini file with cookies should be created after that
+then update credentials within config.ini,

+file with cookies should be created after that

 and run from terminal with python main.py